TheSongOfEnderion/josee/Chapters/Chapter 12 - Sailing.md

 She wickedly smiled, licking her lips as the thought of acquiring even more wealth made Josee shiver.

 "Milady... ", Schulga wryly looked at the woman who had worn leather pants and dark red long sleeve.
 Her hair tied like a ponytail and a rapier quietly hangs by her waist.
+A hooded dark cloack covered here back.

 "Are you sure about this?
 All i can think is that this is a terrible idea!", Schulga shook his head in worry.